mennolui/wp-foyer/README.txt

 = 1.3 =
 Release Date: November 25, 2017

 Introduces the External web page slide format.
 Displays a web page to your liking.
 This could be anything!
-A dashboard, a social media wall, a live feed, teletext, .. anything that has its own URL.
+A dashboard, a social media wall, a live feed, teletext!, .. anything that has its own URL.

+Enhancements:

+* Made the PDF slide format processing work for WordPress < 4.7 (1.3.1).
+* Added notifications to the PDF slide format admin screen, displayed when PDF processing is not supported (no Imagick/Ghostscript installed), and when PDF file previews won’t work (WordPress < 4.7) (1.3.1).

+Bug fixes:

+* Fixed an issue where the uploaded image on an event slide was never displayed (1.3.1).
+* Fixed an issue introduced in 1.2.6 where the scheduled channel date time pickers no longer worked (1.3.1).
+* Fixed an issue introduced in 1.2.6 where the media library lightbox texts were no longer set (1.3.1).

 = 1.2 =
 Release Date: April 12, 2017